 - 03 of 11

 with music by Chloëdees (NTS/UK), Yoni (Terry Radio/USA), Ābnamā (REH/DE), curated by Nai (BCR/DE), photo by Matthias Voelzke

 DIY Stink Bomb

-Alanna Lynch will show all workshop participants how to create their own sulphur-based stink bombs using household materials and the sun.
-Together they will discuss the sense of smell and the potential smells have to take up space and trigger emotion.
-Please bring a magnifying glass, a glass container with a lid and some hair.
+Alanna Lynch showed how to create your own sulphur-based stink bombs using household materials and the sun.
+Together the participants of the workshop discussed the sense of smell and the potential smells have to take up space and trigger emotion.
+Photo by Sophie Jung

 so schön by Ronald Schernikau